jcouto/wfield/usecases.md

 Motion correction, penalized matrix decomposition and hemodynamics correction are combined in a NeuroCAAS pipeline for a scalable and reproducible analysis pipeline.
 The blueprint in on the ``cshl-wfield-preprocessing`` analysis bucket; you may need that when getting a NeuroCAAS [account](http://neurocaas.org) .

 You can launch the analysis using the ``wfield-ncaas`` graphical user interface.
+This is in a testing phase and we will migrate to the a new version of NeuroCAAS soon.
+Please raise a github issue if you need assistance with using this.
+If you use group ID B65176 when creating an account you can use it for testing and later create a group of your own.

 ### Using the ``wfield-ncaas`` interface

 Follow the instructions to [install wfield](https://github.com/jcouto/wfield/tree/dev#installation) before this.

-1. To launch: open a terminal in the directory where data are and type ``wfield-ncaas``.
+1. Prepare a folder with data.
+Different experiments need their own folder.
 If you don't have data you can create a dummy file to test the uploading.
 Do: ``mkdir -p data/test_upload && touch data/test_upload/fake_test.dat``.
+2. Open a terminal in the directory where the experiment folders are are and type ``wfield ncaas``.
-2. The window opens a browser to neurocaas.org.
-Use your login information to log to neurocaas.org.
-Upon successfull login the necessary credentials are copied (you can visualize the credentials and other settings in the 'advanced' tab).
-If you already have Amazon Web Services credentials those will be used and no prompt will appear (To delete existing credentials rename the ``~/.aws/credentials`` file).
+3. The window opens a browser to neurocaas.org.
+Use your login information to log to neurocaas.org (you need to be in group ).
+Upon successfull login the necessary credentials are copied (you can visualize the credentials and other settings in the 'advanced' tab). <br \> If you already have Amazon Web Services credentials those will be used and no prompt will appear (To delete existing credentials rename the ``~/.aws/credentials`` file).
 Close this window to save and continue.

 ![picture](images/ncaas_gui_labeled.png)

 3. This will start the graphical interface like in the picture above.
 Use this interface to **upload data** to NeuroCAAS, **running analysis** and **getting results** back.
 The next time you start the interface, step 2 will be skipped.

 4. Drag and drop folders from the ``local disk`` to the ``NCAAS disk`` to add analysis to the ``local queue``.
-Folders should contain a ``.dat`` file containing the raw data in binary format.
-When you drop a folder, a window opens where you can select the specific analysis.
+Folders should contain a ``.dat`` file containing the raw data in binary format. <br \> When you drop a folder, a window opens where you can select the specific analysis.

-5. Nothing is uploaded until you press the ``Run on NCAAS button``.
+5. Nothing is uploaded until you press the ``Submit to NeuroCAAS``.
 This will transfer data from the **local queue** to the cloud and to start the analysis.
-The ``progress bar`` will show the copy progress of the ``.dat`` files.
+The ``progress bar`` will show the copy progress of the files.
 The ``local log`` informs what commands are ran.

 6. Leave the window open.
-When the analysis completes, the **results are automatically copied** to the ``local disk`` deleted from the cloud. **Note:** The log file and transfer queue are stored in the local computer and reloaded when starting ``wfield-ncaas``.
+When the analysis completes, the **results are automatically copied** to the ``local disk`` deleted from the cloud.
+If the locaNMF analysis was selected and you registered to the allen using ``wfield open_raw <foldername>`` the results of data compresssion will be uploaded to the server to run the localNMF analysis.

+**Note:** The log file and transfer queue are stored in the local computer and reloaded when starting ``wfield-ncaas``.

 **TESTING AND EXTRA FEATURES:**